Education Precinct Building

 Queensland University of Technology

-Wilson Architects and Scandinavian firm Henning Larsen Architects have joined forces to win the tender to design QUT’s $75m Education Precinct.
+Wilson Architects and Scandinavian firm Henning Larsen Architects have joined forces to design QUT’s new Education Precinct.
 The project will be a model for educational precincts internationally and will set a new benchmark for contemporary and sustainable design.

-The conceptual framework for the project promotes a memorable place that leverages off the strong connections with the Campus Library and the Campus Spine to emphasise a highly visible, large, interconnected, terraced space enabling intuitive wayfinding and a highly visibly connection into the Library.
+Currently under construction, the building for the QUT Education Faculty promotes a memorable place that leverages off the strong connections with the Campus Library and the Campus Spine to emphasise a highly visible, large, interconnected, terraced space enabling intuitive wayfinding and a highly visibly connection into the Library.

 Spaces are dynamically flexible where students can find their unique place to study and collaborate.
 The physical framework will inspire a variety of study spaces, and interdisciplinary collaboration by incorporating distinctive and inspiring spatial environments which will stimulate informal interactions.